Lalla22/BadBoyFrequencyAissgnment3/README.md

 program is not case senstive

-programs comes with code, song file of lyrics that is called redvelvetbad.txt, and output file.
+program comes with code, song file of lyrics that is called redvelvetbad.txt, and output file.